 Consider all of your costs as well.
 Create a list of the fixed and variable costs that may affect your business.
 It’s easy to brainstorm a potentially successful idea only to forget about hundreds of thousands of dollars in costs.
 You may find in your research that the cost of starting a brick-and-mortar store is too much for you to handle, and, instead, you should start an online business before eventually saving up and opening a small physical location.

-You may also generate new ideas upon learning about the costs of inventory and other business items.
-Thinking through how to create your retail business in detail will help you find success when it's time to open your store.
-For instance, you'll need a point-of-sale system and a way to process credit card transactions.
-And you'll want to invest in the right accounting software for your business.
+You may also generate new ideas upon learning about inventory costs and other business items.
+Thinking through how to create your retail business in detail will help you find success when it’s time to open your store.
+For instance, you’ll need a point-of-sale system and a way to process credit card transactions.
+And you’ll want to invest in the right accounting software for your business.

 Choose a name for your retail store